louis-dnb/BwuWiki/docs/Introduction/index.md

 :::

-:::info The current version of the extended API is:
+:::tip The current version of the extended API is:

 ```kotlin
 net.botwithus.xapi.public:api:1.0.0-20240211.205614-15